fikayo-sanni/ductape-docs/docs/products/features/getting-started.md

 # Features in Ductape

-A **Feature** in Ductape represents a distinct, reusable unit of business logic or workflow within a product.
-Features are designed as sequences of actions and events, allowing you to orchestrate complex processes, automate tasks, and integrate with external systems.
+A **Feature** in Ductape is a reusable unit of business logic or workflow.

-Each feature is defined by its input schema, a sequence of events, and an output schema.
-Features are highly flexible and can be composed of various event types, including actions, notifications, database actions, jobs, and more.
+It let's you define a process, like verifying a user, processing a payment, or sending a notification, by chaining backend components together in a sequence.
+You can think of it as a programmable flow that can be triggered, reused and composed like a function.

+Features are created inside a Product and use the Product's resources to perform their logic.

+You can also connect multiple features together to build even more complex. workflows, making your backend modular and easier to maintain.

+Features can call APIs, write to databases, send notifications, schedule jobs, and more.
+They help you manage complex backend logic in one place.

 ## Primary Components of a Feature